-In 2020-21 the College contributed to 106 access events, involving over 4,300 students representing more than 198 schools from the UK (902 including events in collaboration with the wider university).
-With Wadham closed to external visitors, and schools similarly closed, all sessions were run online using a blend of live and pre-recorded content.
-The number of events was at normal levels, but the usual geographical restrictions were removed allowing scheduling of events in ways that wouldn't usually be possible.
-The aim of access events remained the same: raise the aspirations of young people aged 10-18 and provide information, advice and guidance on applications to Oxford and other highly selective universities.
+In 2021-22 the College contributed to 136 access events, involving over 4,400 students representing more than 600 schools from the UK.
+The academic year saw Wadham able to return to running events in person, alongside some continued online delivery.
+This blended approach allowed the College to support a range of schools and adapt to school needs regarding face-to-face guidance alongside practical availability.
+The aim of access events remains the same: raise the aspirations of young people aged 10-18 and provide information, advice and guidance on applications to Oxford and other highly selective universities.

-The College provides financial support to third parties including Target Oxbridge and IntoUniversity to support their access work.
-Wadham also supports university led access initiatives such as UNIQ and Opportunity Oxford.
+The College provides financial support to third parties including Target Oxbridge to support their access work.
+Wadham also supports university led access initiatives such as UNIQ and Opportunity Oxford, and will be in the first cohort of colleges supporting Foundation Oxford.
 Wadham involves some third parties in design and delivery of sessions to support access programmes such as Causeway Education.
-The year saw the launch of the East of England Consortium alongside Balliol and Hertford serving a larger area than the usual 11 link areas.
-This included the recruitment and training of postgraduates to create online resources to support sixth form pupils interested in extending their learning beyond the classroom.
-The Wadham Project ran successfully online, working with schools and pupils in Bedford, Bedfordshire and Luton.
+The year saw the launch of the Think Like a Lawyer programme in partnership with Linklaters LLP aiming to help 20 Year 12s to progress onto law courses at Oxford and support on-course undergraduates with careers in law.
+The Wadham Project ran successfully online and as the year progressed, in-person, working with schools and pupils in Bedford, Bedfordshire and Luton.